-Jon: How did you arrive at the design of your oscillators?
-Standa Steve: They use the standard Intersi18038 mpxampxz Etipxz that the rost of theworld used back then.
-And I basically just designed the thing one night from Intersil literature.
-They didnt abve provisions for triggering the thing so we had to add a circuit to do that.
-It wasn't a question of sychronizeing. (???)
-You cant synchronize an oscillator unless it's a multiple of te frequency where is these things will lock up at any frequency.
-You get that by triggering them and we had to build a little circuit that made the Inersil chip think that it had hit one or the other side of its oscillations that it would always start off from the same direction of this reset pulse. (skip a little elaboration here) So we designed it one night sitting on the fot floor of mh living room and we breadboarded it.
+low did you arrive at the design of your oscillators?
+Standa They use the standard Intersi18038 maxazanz zhipxz the rest of theworld used back then.
+And I basically gust designed the thing one night from Intersil literature.
+They didnt abve provisions for triggering the thing so we THAT to add a circuit to do that.
+It wasn't a question of resychronizeing. (???)
+You cant synchronize an oscillator funless it's a multiple of te frequency where is these things will lock up at any frequency.
+You get that by triggering frem and we had to build a little circuit that made the Incrsil chip think that it had hit one or the other side of its oscil-Tations that it would always start off from the same direction of this reset pulse. (skip a little elaboration here) So we designed it one night sitting on the fat floor of mh living room and we breathourded it.
 Sid did the breadboard on it.
-And we debugged it and then we put it on a card and transmit always said we were really going to do a number on it someday, and we never did.
-And that was the oscillator.
-And what it does is, it basically does everything really well.
-In a free running mode it's not very stable.
-Probably could be more stable but we don't recommend using it for that.
-Even myself, I have an old vacuum tube audio oscillator which I use when I want to synchronize something.
+And werdebugged it and then we put it on a card and itsworth always gaid we were really going to do a number on it someday, and we never did. and that was the oscillator.
+The that it does is, Tobasically does everything really well.
+In a free running mode It's not very stable.
+Probably could be more stable but we den't recommend using it for that.
+Even myself, I have an pld vacuum tube hudio oscillator which I use when I want to mattroniae something.
 It's pretty solid.
-But for triggering the thing it worked very well, because you can trigger it on vertical and horizontal and it locks on there for ever.
-And the multiplier on it, Secause the voltage control output is the s ame multiplier we used in the earlier units it was the little on e in the can, the complete unit which was also an Intersil, the S013.
+But for triggering the thing it worked very wall, because you can trigger it on vertical and horizontal and it locks on there for ever.
+And the multiplier on it, Because the voltage control output is the same multiplier we used in the earlier units it was the little on e in the can, the complete unit which was also an Intersil, the 8013.
 In the later units it was the Motorola.
-It's all modular construction like the rest of the thing.
+It's all modular construction like the rest of te thing.
 There is thes one card that's an oscillator and then there are four cards that are summing amplifiers.
 We made this one summing amplifier card and use it everywhere.
-And then there's one card with which is a multiplier, and you see that little thin one which was such as the withous was.
+And then there's one card with which is a multiplier, and you see that little thin one which kniskthe midwhmmmmmdn in the old ones and theyre big fat ones in some of the new ones.